Oneida language: Phonology

-Like other Iroquois languages, Oneida has a relatively limited inventory of vowels and a fairly standard set of consonants, though it is exceptional for lacking bilabial consonants.
+Like other Iroquoian languages, Oneida has a relatively limited inventory of vowels and a fairly standard set of consonants, though it is exceptional for lacking bilabial consonants.
 According to Gick, "all consonants sound similar to English" with a few exceptions involving fricatives and the glottal stop.
 Oneida lacks bilabial stops and labiodental fricatives.
 Oneida syllables are largely CV, and VV appears in disyllabic sequences ai, ae, ao, and au.
 Consonants can also cluster in particular arrangements up to CCCCC in the word-medial position; word-initial or word-final clusters are limited to CCC.
 Oneida generally accents on the penultimate syllable, and shares with Mohawk the "PLI rules that ... lengthen an accented open penult".
 Basic register tone results from the Oneida accent system but is not contrastive.

 Morphology

 Oneida is polysynthetic and has substantial noun incorporation.
 Affixes are both prefixing and suffixing depending on precise usage.
 Verbs take three aspects: habitual, punctual, and stative, which are marked via suffixing.
 Modal prefixes (future, factual, and optative) fill the role of verb tense; non-modal prefixes are often adpositional.
 Oneida is head-marking, and designates person and number in this way.
 These so-called "patient prefixes" take singular, dual, or plural forms to mark the inclusive-exclusive distinction.

 Oneida exhibits three parts of speech: verbs, nouns, and particles.
 Adjectives are described as attributive verbs in all cases.
 Verbs are always marked for person and gender, of which there are 4 (masculine, neuter, feminine-zoic, and feminine-indefinite).
 There is one main difference between the two feminine genders, in that the feminine-indefinite is always used as an epicene, while the feminine-zoic is used for both inanimate referents and feminine animals.
 Other differences are controversial between speakers, although the use of the feminine-zoic can indicate a more informal relation, while the feminine-indefinite can indicate a formal relation.